nasqueron/operations/roles/webserver-content/README.md

 The bipbip.acme.tld site will be described in `tld/acme/bipbip.sls` file.

+The _generic folder offers common solutions to generic problems like provision a .env file with database credentials or secret key.

 ## Add a new domain

   1. Create a new folder hierarchy for the domain